 Did you know?
-High-achieving students with lower family incomes are much less likely to go to college than their more affluent peers.
+High-achieving students from lower-income backgrounds are significantly less likely to attend college than their more affluent peers.

-North Kansas City Schools is proud to offer additional support and mentorship to close this gap and make college a reality.
-The NKC Schools Catalyst Program identifies and supports students across the district's four high schools who are high performing and historically underrepresented to be accepted and graduate from the nation’s most selective colleges and universities at an affordable cost.
+North Kansas City Schools is committed to changing that.
+Through the Catalyst Program, students receive targeted support, mentorship, and resources to help make college not just a possibility, but a reality.
+Catalyst identifies high-performing, historically underrepresented students across the district’s four high schools and equips them with the tools, guidance, and confidence to gain admission to—and graduate from—the nation’s most selective colleges and universities at an affordable cost.

 Dr. Lori Dameron